audhiaprilliant/audhiaprilliant.github.io/_posts/2019-07-25-multivariate-analysis-full-version.md

 ---

 ### Overview
-Multivariate analysis is conceptualized by tradition as the statistical study of experiments in which multiple measurements are made on each experimental unit and for which the relationship among multivariate measurements and their structure is important to the experiment's understanding.
-For instance, in analyzing financial instruments, the relationships among the various characteristics of the instrument are critical (Olkin 2001)
+Multivariate analysis refers to the statistical exploration of experiments in which multiple measurements are taken on each unit, with the structure and relationship among these measurements being of key importance in understanding the experiment.
+This type of analysis is commonly used in finance to analyze financial instruments, where the relationships between various instrument characteristics are crucial for gaining insight (Olkin, 2001).

 - **Multivariate Normal Distribution.** *Read more at* [**GitHub**](https://github.com/audhiaprilliant/Multivariate-Analysis/tree/master/Multivariate%20Normal%20Distribution) *or* [**Post**]({{ site.baseurl }}/multivariate-normal-distribution/)
 - **Factorial Experimental Design.** *Read more at* [**GitHub**](https://github.com/audhiaprilliant/Multivariate-Analysis/tree/master/Factorial%20Experimental%20Design%20Test)